 How do I stay in-status?

-International undergraduate students maintain their status by keeping their passport and I-20 valid at all times along with completing at least 12 credits each quarter while making progress towards their degree.
+International undergraduate students maintain their status by keeping their passport and I-20 valid at all times along with completing at least 12 credits each semester while making progress towards their degree.
 Graduate students must take at least 6 credits each semester.